 Plan for the size# you need

 Most standard size trees which are 15 feet tall or more are hardy, but they present some challenges.
 The height of the trees dictates how easily you can maintain or harvest them.
-The higher the trees the more challenging the harvest and care works become.
+The higher the trees, the more challenging the harvest and care works become.
 The good news is that nowadays there are varieties suited for all plans.
-When planning you orchard, you can pick:
+When planning your orchard, you can pick:

 - Semi-dwarfs fruit trees (15 to 20 feet);

 - Dwarf fruit trees (10 to 15 feet);

 - Genetic dwarf fruit trees (5 to 7 feet).

 As a recommendation, genetic dwarfs grow well in containers and require less winder cold to flower.